unit8co/darts/guides/covariates.md

 # Darts Covariates
+This document was written for darts version 0.15.0.
 ## Summary - TL;DR
 In Darts, **covariates** refer to external data that can be used as inputs to models to help improve forecasts.
 In the context of forecasting models, the **target** is the series to be forecasted/predicted, and the covariates themselves are not predicted.
-We distinguish two kinds of covariates:
+We distinguish three kinds of covariates:

 * **past covariates** are (by definition) covariates known only into the past (e.g. measurements)
 * **future covariates** are (by definition) covariates known into the future (e.g., weather forecasts)